holoviz/panel/doc/explanation/api/examples/stocks_callbacks.md

-# Stock Explorer - Reactive API
+# Stock Explorer - Callback API

 Before launching into the application code we will first declare some components of the app that will be shared, including the title of the app, a set of stock tickers, a function to return a dataframe given the stock ``ticker`` and the rolling mean ``window_size``, and another function to return a plot given those same inputs: